tmart2322/apex-async-chainable/README.md

             -   [Using Pass Through](#using-pass-through)
             -   [Accessing Queueable, Schedulable, or Batch Context](#accessing-queueable-schedulable-or-batch-context)
             -   [Adding a Chainable in the Middle of a Chainable Execution](#adding-a-chainable-in-the-middle-of-a-chainable-execution)

+This library enables chaining of any number of asynchronous processes (Batch, Queueable, Schedulable) together in a standardized and extensible way.

 ## Library Overview